-- There is commingling risk when borrower payments are deposited into the account held at Banesto.
-A commingling reserve was set up in case Banesto is downgraded below 'A-2'. - 42.29% of the pool comprises self-employed borrowers and 7% corporate borrowers.
-The originator provided historical information regarding this, which we have taken into account in our analysis. - Of the pool, 69.42% is concentrated in four regions ("comunidades autónomas") and 36.29% in the largest five industries.
+- There will be commingling risk when borrower payments are deposited into the account held at Banesto.
+A commingling reserve will be set up in case Banesto is downgraded below 'A-2'. - Around 45% of the pool comprises self-employed borrowers and 7% corporate borrowers.
+The originator provided historical information regarding this, which we have taken into account in our analysis. - Of the pool, 69.44% is concentrated in four regions ("comunidades autónomas") and 31.02% in the largest five industries.
 We have taken into account the exposure to industrial and regional concentration.
 The sector concentrations are in line with Banesto's SME portfolios.
-We took concentrations at the obligor level into account in our credit analysis. - Developers represent 0.19% of the pool.
-In the credit analysis, we took into account the exposure to this type of borrower. - Of the loans, 0.28% have a bullet redemption profile.
+We took concentrations at the obligor level into account in our credit analysis. - Developers represent 0.24% of the pool.
+In the credit analysis, we took into account the exposure to this type of borrower. - Of the loans, 0.27% have a bullet redemption profile.
 We took these types of loan into account in our credit and cash flow analyses.